iq-coryp/documentation-testing/pages/api/rate-limiting.md

 The Authenticated Limit policy determines how many **Authenticated Requests** can be made during the Rate Limit Window.

-Authenticated Requests are made to iQmetrix APIs that require authentication, and include an [Access Token](/api/glossary.html#Access-Token) in the HTTP Header.
+Authenticated Requests are made to iQmetrix APIs that require authentication, and include an {{access_token}} in the HTTP Header.

 To determine the limit, make an Authenticated Request to an iQmetrix API, then check the `X-RateLimit-Limit` HTTP Header of the response.